grnet/e-science/orka-0.1.1/README.md

 Required positional arguments for create command:

-    name="name of the cluster"
+    name: "name of the cluster"
-    cluster_size="total VMs, including master node"
+    cluster_size: "total VMs, including master node"
-    cpu_master="master node: number of CPU cores"
+    cpu_master: "master node: number of CPU cores"
-    ram_master="master node: memory in MB",
+    ram_master: "master node: memory in MB",
-    disk_master="master node: hard drive in GB",
+    disk_master: "master node: hard drive in GB",
-    cpu_slave="each slave node: number of CPU cores", ram_slave="each slave node: memory in MB",
+    cpu_slave: "each slave node: number of CPU cores",
+    ram_slave: "each slave node: memory in MB",
-    disk_slave="each slave node: hard drive in GB", disk_template= "Standard or Archipelago"
+    disk_slave: "each slave node: hard drive in GB",
+    disk_template: "Standard or Archipelago"
-    token="an ~okeanos token",
+    token: "an ~okeanos token",
-    project_name="name of a ~okeanos project, to pull resources from"
+    project_name: "name of a ~okeanos project, to pull resources from"

 Optional arguments for create command: